Music in schools - bringing benefits that last

-Daniel Sun was quiet, serious eight years old.
-He had always been quiet and serious, and never spoke much in class, but the school he found himself in the year he turned eight was different.
+Daniel Sun had always been quiet and serious, and never spoke much in class, but the school he found himself in the year he turned eight was different.
 Daniel's family had recently moved from China to Christchurch.

 Daniel had taken after-school keyboard classes in Beijing since he was five and a half, but he did not see how he was supposed to tell the music teacher this.
-His grandmother did not speak English either.
-When Daniel stayed quiet, she stepped forward and waved to the teacher.
+His grandmother did not speak English either, but when Daniel stayed quiet, she stepped forward and waved to the teacher.
 She mimed playing keyboard and then pointed at Daniel.
 "The teacher asked me to play something for her.
 Then she said why don't you come and play in our music group?
 So I did, and I started having music lessons again."

 The system is funded by the government, and exactly how it works differs slightly at different age levels.
 Primary and intermediate schools have what is called the "out of hours" music teaching programme.
-(Although the teaching does not usually happen outside school hours.)

 At high school, the programme is called itinerant music teaching.

 "Some people dislike the term, because in other countries the word 'itinerants' can mean wanders or homeless people.
 But historically in New Zealand, that has been the term we use."

 Judith learned the value of government-funded music lessons when she was at school herself.

-I still remember unwrapping the ukelele.
+"When I was five my parents gave me a Ukelele for Christmas.
+I still remember unwrapping it.
 I think I was eight when I started playing guitar, and maybe a bit older when I started piano.

-"I did not enjoy being at intermediate, I found being a preteen a really horrible, lonely age.
-But then finding out I could learn a new instrument for free - any instrument, you could pick anything you wanted - that was the defining moment for me.
-I took up the clarinet, although at that point I didn't even know what it was.
-That opened up so many opportunities.
+But Mum and Dad could only afford lessons for a few years.
+I had to stop learning so that my sister could have her turn."

 I got into an orchestra, and by the time I got to high school I wanted to be in everything.
 I remember coming to school early so I could listen to all the different music groups.
 I took up the tuba just so I could be in the brass band.
 Music became a profoundly important part of my life."

 "Of all subjects, music gives you the best ways of working without language.
-I now that for some kids communication is a problem in the classroom, but those same kids often respond with so much enthusiasm once they're able to play in a group.
+I now that for some children communication is a problem in the classroom, but those same children often respond with so much enthusiasm once they're able to play in a group.
 And if students are able to find what they're really good at, and excel at it, and if they meet other people who love the same thing, it's setting them up for happier and more successful teenage years.
 It makes for a healthier student and life journey."

 That has been Daniel Sun's experience.
 He enjoyed playing in Judith's music group at his primary school so much that he ended up going to Chisnallwood Intermediate when he got older.
-His family was still new to the country then, and like many migrants families they had little spare income, and playing for music lessons was not easy.
+His family was still new to the country then, and like many migrants families they had little spare income, and paying for music lessons was not easy.

 But at Chisnallwood, Daniel met Katherine Jones, a piano teacher who offered to teach him free of charge.
 He went on to study composition and singing at Victoria University in Wellington, and last year he won first prize in the New Zealand Symphony Orchestra's TODD Corporation Young Composers Awards.
 Today he is helping his parents run their motel business in Rotorua, and studying German.

 "I want to go over there and do some auditions for a Master's programme next year," he says.
 That moment in his Year Three classroom when his grandmother mimed playing the keyboard has determined the whole path of his future.
 "Obviously for me getting to learn music was a very big thing.
-Asa big as you can imagine."
+As big as you can imagine."